Trump asks Congress to wipe out funding for public broadcasting

 A House subcommittee hearing earlier this spring set the stage for Trump's request.
 His Republican allies accused NPR and PBS of partisan bias.
 Lawmakers used the hearing as a springboard to argue for elimination of the federal funding that is funneled through the Corporation for Public Broadcasting to local stations and the public media networks.

 "I will not support a cut in PEPFAR, which is a program that has saved literally millions of lives and has been extremely effective and well run," Collins told reporters.
-She sidestepped a question on cuts to CPB and whether there were enough Senate Republicans to block the bill.
+She sidestepped a question on cuts to public broadcasting and whether there were enough Senate Republicans to block the bill.

 The rescission request follows grousing from conservative Republicans that the budget plan the House recently approved only after Trump visited Capitol Hill would significantly raise the federal debt in coming years.